 Markham talks about how the parent’s mental state greatly affects their children.
 For example, if you yell at your child, expect that your child will yell.
 If you want to have calm, respectful and kind children, they learn this from their parents and you need to work on yourself first.

-The book will walk you through many common parenting situations such as your toddler not listening or following directions.
+The book will walk you through many common parenting situations such as your toddler not listening or following directions and simple steps like creating a predictable routine.
 You’ll have a better understanding of children’s behavior and what’s going on inside, so you can forge a strong connection for better behavior in the future.

 10. How to Talk So Kids Will Listen & Listen So Kids Will Talk

-This was by far one of the most recommended parenting books by both friends and parenting experts, and one book I still reference all the time.
+This was by far one of the most recommended parenting books by both friends and parenting experts, and one book I still reference often.

 The focus of the book is how parents can show empathy towards their child(red) by listening to them, and then validating their feelings.
 It gives you example after example of how to use language that will help you better communicate with your kids, so when you speak, they listen (and you don’t yell or have to repeat yourself 2.3 million times.)